 Generating isotropic DWI and ADC maps

-The aforementioned process generates four sets images: a T2* b=0 image and three diffuse weighted images (one for each of X, Y and Z direction) with the T2* signal attenuated according to how easily water can diffuse in that direction.
+The aforementioned process generates four sets of images: a T2* b=0 image and three diffusion-weighted images (one for each X, Y and Z direction) with the T2* signal attenuated according to how easily water can diffuse in that direction.

-These images can then be combined arithmetically to generate maps that are devoid of directional information (isotropic) generating isotropic diffusion-weighted images (what we usually simply refer to as DWI) and apparent diffusion coefficient (ADC) maps.
+These images can then be combined arithmetically to generate maps that are devoid of directional information (isotropic): isotropic diffusion-weighted images (what we usually refer to as DWI) and ADC maps.

 - 1.Hagmann P, Jonasson L, Maeder P et-al. Understanding diffusion MR imaging techniques: from scalar diffusion-weighted imaging to diffusion tensor imaging and beyond.
 Radiographics.
 2006;26 Suppl 1 : S205-23. doi:10.1148/rg.26si065510 - Pubmed citation

 - 2.Qayyum A. Diffusion-weighted imaging in the abdomen and pelvis: concepts and applications.
 Radiographics.
 2009;29 (6): 1797-810. doi:10.1148/rg.296095521 - Pubmed citation

 - 3. Moritani T, Ekholm S, Westesson PL.
 Diffusion-Weighted MR Imaging of the Brain.
 Springer.
 (2009) ISBN:3540787852.
 Read it at Google Books - Find it at Amazon

 - 4. Greenberg MS. Handbook of Neurosurgery.
 Thieme.
 (2010) ISBN:1604063262.
 Read it at Google Books - Find it at Amazon